perajarac/KVM/README.md

-# Architecure and organization of computer - project task
+# Computer Organization and Architecture - VIRTUALIZATION PROJECT

 ## Building
 With *cd* position yourself in Version_*x* folder.
 Write *make* in terminal.